Refining Concentration for Gaussian Quadratic Chaos with Applications in Sonar and Communications: Analysis of the results in Subsection

-The exponents in HW inequality and LM inequality are increasing in terms of $\|A\|_2$.
-This is clear in case of HW inequality and its relaxed version in (\ref{relaxed_HW}) immediately follows.
-As for LM inequality in (\ref{LM2}), note that $\sqrt{\|A\|_2^2+2\|A\|t}-\|A\|_2$ is positive and decreasing in terms of $\|A\|_2$ and hence, $-(\sqrt{\|A\|_2^2+2\|A\|t}-\|A\|_2)^2$ becomes increasing in terms of $\|A\|_2$.
+The exponents in HWI and LMI are increasing in terms of $\|A\|_2$.
+This is clear in case of HWI and its relaxed version in (\ref{relaxed_HW}) immediately follows.
+As for LMI in (\ref{LM2}), note that $\sqrt{\|A\|_2^2+2\|A\|t}-\|A\|_2$ is positive and decreasing in terms of $\|A\|_2$ and hence, $-(\sqrt{\|A\|_2^2+2\|A\|t}-\|A\|_2)^2$ becomes increasing in terms of $\|A\|_2$.
 This together with (\ref{ineq_norm}) gives

-Factoring $\sqrt{n}\|A\|$ in $\sqrt{n\|A\|^2+2\|A\|t}-\sqrt{n}\|A\|$ results in the relaxed LM inequality in (\ref{relaxed_LM}).
+Factoring $\sqrt{n}\|A\|$ in $\sqrt{n\|A\|^2+2\|A\|t}-\sqrt{n}\|A\|$ results in the relaxed LMI in (\ref{relaxed_LM}).
 As stated in Proposition~\ref{prop_6}, the $m_\infty$-bound is always tighter than both the relaxed HW and the relaxed LM inequalities.
 One can also consider the possibility of relaxing the augmented and optimal LM inequalities in (\ref{augmented_LM}) and~(\ref{optimal_LM}),~respectively.
 This requires that we replace the ratio $\rho=\frac{t\|A\|}{\|A\|_2^2}$ in (\ref{rho_first}) by $\frac{t\|A\|}{(\sqrt{n}\|A\|)^2}=\frac{t}{n\|A\|}$.
 Numerical results indicate that the $m_\infty$-bound is still tighter that these relaxed inequalities and hence, we do not pursue this direction.

-Next, we present a different upper bound on $\Pr(\boldsymbol{\Delta}>t)$ for an arbitrary symmetric matrix $A$ whose largest eigenvalue is nonzero.
-This will lead us to a fourth candidate that depends on the positive-semidefinite matrix $A$ only through $n$ and $\|A\|$.
-By a special case of the Min-Max Theorem in matrix analysis~\cite{Horn},
+To develop weak $\chi^2$-bound in (\ref{cvb}), first we present a different upper bound on $\Pr(\boldsymbol{\Delta}>t)$ for an arbitrary symmetric matrix $A$.
+Using (\ref{innooo}) in Section~\ref{sec4},